 Fourth on the list is Rodgers’ 2005 Ultimate Collection RC.
 It has a landscape design, with a large close-up shot of the player on the right-hand side.
 The rest of the card is devoted to a large segment for an on-card auto, filled in blue ink.

-Another condition-sensitive option, it’s numbered 99 copies.
-If you’re interested in Rodgers autos, you’ll struggle to find either bigger, or better.
+Another condition-sensitive option is numbered 99 copies.
+If you’re interested in Rodgers autos, you’ll struggle to find either more extensive or better.
 Despite the low print run, it’s one of the cheaper cards to make the list, making for a decent investment piece when looking at higher grades.

 #5.
 2005 Topps Chrome Aaron Rodgers Auto Gold X-fractor RC #190

-If you’re on the lookout for a budget option, the ‘05 Topps Chrome is worth keeping tabs on.
+If you’re looking for a budget option, the ‘05 Topps Chrome is worth keeping tabs on.
 It features a lined image of Rodgers with an arm cocked, and it’s a ‘Football 50th Anniversary’ edition.
 This means that it has a vintage feel, and some versions even come with an on-card auto.

-Of the signed RCs to make the list, it’s hard to find many faults, aside from it being a sticker.
+Of the signed RCs to make the list, it’s hard to find many faults aside from being a sticker.
 However, that’s reflected in the price tag compared to many of the others seen above.

-Refractor parallels are a big draw, including the rarer Gold Retro Rookie Refractors (/50).
+Refractor parallels, including the rarer Gold Retro Rookie Refractors (/50), are a big draw.
 There is also a signed Gold X-fractor parallel, numbered to 399.
 The latter is a great investment piece.

-Of course, there are lots of signed cards from later years that will sell for a fraction of the asking price, but there’s a reason why Rodgers’ RCs are so coveted by collectors and investors alike.
+Of course, many signed cards from later years will sell for a fraction of the asking price, but there’s a reason why Rodgers’ RCs are so coveted by collectors and investors alike.

 They’re likely to make significant profit in the future, especially with a contract that runs until 2024.
 He’ll be 39 at that point, which could spell time for retirement.
 On the other hand, he still has time to add a few baubles to his personal trophy cabinet, and he could extend some of the multiple NFL records he currently holds.

-If you’re interested in signed Aaron Rodgers football cards, we’d stick to 2005 if your budget allows.
+If you want to sign Aaron Rodgers football cards, we will stick to 2005 if your budget allows it.
 They’re the most prestigious options, although they are priced accordingly.